YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Sometimes patients consider starting finasteride only after surgery, but this needs review before the operation.
 Starting, stopping, and changing medication during recovery can create confusion when the scalp is already going through shedding and early growth phases.

-If a patient has a history of gynecomastia, they should not start medication in panic after seeing shedding.
-That decision should come from symptoms, history, and medical supervision, not from a frightening month two photo.
+If a patient has a history of gynecomastia, they must not start medication in panic after seeing shedding.
+That decision needs to come from symptoms, history, and medical supervision, not from a frightening month two photo.

 For finasteride before and after a hair transplant, the timing of medication should be part of planning, not an emotional decision after surgery.

 Topical finasteride may reduce systemic exposure for some patients, but topical does not mean the medication stays only on the scalp.
-A patient with previous gynecomastia or strong hormone sensitivity should not assume topical treatment removes all concern.
+A patient with previous gynecomastia or strong hormone sensitivity cannot assume topical treatment removes all concern.

-If topical treatment is considered, the discussion should still include dose, application area, symptoms to watch for, and who will supervise the trial.
-It should not be treated as a casual experiment after a serious previous reaction.
+If topical treatment is considered, the discussion still needs dose, application area, symptoms to watch for, and who will supervise the trial.
+It must not be treated as a casual experiment after a serious previous reaction.

 Compounded topical products also need caution because they can irritate the scalp, may not come with the same approved labeling as oral medication, and can transfer to another person through skin contact if handled poorly.
 That matters especially around pregnant partners or anyone who should avoid finasteride exposure.